apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 ## Loading Data Into AsterixDB ##
 Okay, so far so good---AsterixDB is now ready for data, so let's give it some data to store.
-Our next task will be to load some sample data into the four datasets that we just defined.
+Our next task will be to insert some sample data into the four datasets that we just defined.
 Here we will load a tiny set of objects, defined in ADM format (a superset of JSON), into each dataset.
-In the boxes below you can see the actual data instances contained in each of the provided sample files.
+In the boxes below you can see insert statements with a list of the objects to be inserted.
+The files themselves are also linked.
-In order to load this data yourself, you should first store the four corresponding `.adm` files (whose URLs are indicated on top of each box below) into a filesystem directory accessible to your running AsterixDB instance.
 Take a few minutes to look carefully at each of the sample data sets.
 This will give you a better sense of the nature of the data that we are about to load and query.
 We should note that ADM format is a textual serialization of what AsterixDB will actually store;